top of page

 Canicross & Bikejoring

-*** We have rental gear available for all of our activities, try it out before investing ***
+We offer rental gear for all of our activities—try it out before making an investment!"

 Canicross / Canihike

-Canicross/Canihike is basically walking/ running with dog power.
+Canicross/Canihike is essentially walking or running with dog power.

 Bikejoring

 Bikejoring is an exciting dog-powered sport where a dog pulls a rider on a bicycle.
-The dog is harnessed and attached to the bike with a bungee leash, while the rider pedals to keep up with the dog’s pace.
-It's similar to dog sledding but on a bike, and it's typically done on trails, roads, or open paths.
+The dog is harnessed and attached to the bike with a bungee leash, while the rider pedals to keep pace with the dog.
+It typically takes place on trails, dirt roads, or open paths.

-This sport is great for active dogs with lots of energy and for people who enjoy cycling.
-Good communication between the dog and rider is essential for safety and control.
+This sport is perfect for active dogs with plenty of energy and for people who enjoy cycling.
+Clear communication between the dog and rider is essential for safety and control.

 There is more..